eyaldar2014/nearestAttraction/readme.md

 # after cloning the project type in the console:

-•npm install
+- npm install

-•npm run client-install
+- npm run client-install

 --------------------------------------------------------